Majors and Minors /

 The professional writing/journalism major combines the theory and practice of designing, critiquing, crafting and editing written documents.
 Students receive training in identifying communication needs of specific audiences and addressing such needs through effective communication of information.
-The journalism component of the major provides multiple opportunities for print, visual and digital media production.
+The journalism component of the major provides multiple opportunities for print, visual and digital media production through work on The Chimes, Capital’s student-edited weekly newspaper.
 The program also offers courses in technical writing and editing, in writing new media and in research writing across disciplines and professions.
-Course requirements for all majors and minors can be found in our online course bulletin.